jkstill/sar-tools/README.md

 The `-p` option requires that `asp.sh` be run on the originating server.

+### fix-csv.sh

+When a server is restarted, the sar file will have a 'RESTART' line in it, along with an additional header line.

+This script removes all 'RESTART' lines from the CSV files, and ensures there is only one header line.

+Files are re-written in place, and are not backed up.

 ### get-sar.sh

 Copies sar files from all RAC nodes